 Now we’ve looked at multiple strategies and tools for managing settings.
 I’ve used many of these schemes on various Django projects, so what is my preferred setup?

-For the majority of uses,
+For the majority of use cases,

 I find that working with

 in a single file is the best pattern